2010 Singapore Grand Prix: Race

 Vettel and Alonso traded fastest laps as they pushed hard in their efforts to build up a sufficient lead over Webber to maintain first and second positions after their pit stops.
 Massa, Petrov, Buemi and Alguersuari all passed Glock on lap 17 thus eliminating the queue of cars.
 By lap 20, Alonso was leading Vettel by 3.2 seconds; he, in turn, was a further 11 seconds in front of Hamilton.
 Button was in fourth, 20 seconds behind Alonso, with Rosberg 3.3 seconds behind the World Champion in fifth.
 Webber changed his engine settings to give him a higher top speed in an attempt to get past Barrichello and decrease the time gap to Hamilton on lap 22.
-He avoided colliding with an Armco barrier at the entry of turn eighteen one lap later.
+He avoided colliding with an Armco barrier at the entry of turn 18 a lap later.
 Hamilton was told to increase his pace on the 24th lap to try to stay ahead of Webber after the pit stop phase.
 But his car had a large amount of oversteer, as his rear, super-soft, compound tyres began to deteriorate, causing his lap times to drop off the leader's pace.
 Trulli drove to the pit lane and was pushed by his mechanics into the Lotus garage to retire with a hydraulic issue on lap 28.
 Hamilton made the first scheduled stop for tyres on lap 29 and re-emerged in eighth position behind Webber.
 Alonso and Vettel made simultaneous pit stops on the following lap; Alonso retained his lead despite Vettel's pit crew completing their pit stop first; Vettel avoided stalling and drove away in second gear.
 With newer tyres which provided more grip, Vettel recorded faster lap times than Alonso to close the time gap as the two came across slower cars.